Kamran Akmal: Domestic career

 In the 2016–17 Quaid-e-Azam Trophy, Akmal was the highest run-scorer in the tournament making 1,035 runs.
 In November 2017, he scored 150 not out batting for Lahore Whites against Islamabad in the 2017–18 National T20 Cup.
-He became the first batsman for Pakistan to score 150 runs in a T20 match.
-He also hit the most number of sixes in a domestic T20 match in Pakistan and became the third batsman to make five consecutive fifties in T20 cricket.
+He hit the most number of sixes in a domestic T20 match in Pakistan and became the third batsman to make five consecutive fifties in T20 cricket.
 During the 2017–18 National T20 Cup he along with Salman Butt set the world record opening partnership in T20 history of unbeaten 209 runstand, surpassing the previous highest opening partnership of 207 in any form of T20 cricket held by Joe Denly and Daniel Bell-Drummond.
 The record runstand was also the third highest partnership in terms of runs for any wicket in T20 history.

 In April 2018, he was named as the captain of Federal Areas' squad for the 2018 Pakistan Cup.
 In the opening fixture of the tournament, against Khyber Pakhtunkhwa, he scored 105 runs and was named the man of the match.
 He was the leading run-scorer for Federal Areas in the tournament, with 313 runs in four matches.
 In March 2019, he was named as the captain of Punjab's squad for the 2019 Pakistan Cup.

 In September 2019, he was named in Central Punjab's squad for the 2019–20 Quaid-e-Azam Trophy tournament.